 Consider some of the numbers that have been discussed in this paper.
-If a treatment for just one condition, sickle cell disease, is brought forward, and the risk benefit trade-off makes it relevant to only half of the 1,600 patients born each year with the condition in the US, and if a comparatively modest treatment price of \$500,000 is applied, the annual value for one condition in one geography approaches a half a billion dollars.
+If a treatment for just one condition, sickle cell disease, is brought forward, and the risk benefit trade-off makes it relevant to only half of the 1,800 photos of the US, and if a comparatively modest treatment price of \$500,000 is applied, the annual value for one condition in one geography approaches a half a billion dollars.
 Extending these observations to treatment of existing prevalent patients, incorporating additional disease areas, and adding justification for higher pricing will reveal opportunities in the tens of billions.
 Such numbers will drive continued enthusiasm for gene editing and justify the investments that will be necessary to maintain the current rapid pace of development.